cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 clients via RPC endpoints or from other nodes via P2P channels in its mempool reactor.
 The node then validates these transactions using `CheckTx` calls to the application.
-This process occurs even when the node is catching up to reach the latest block heights through BlockSync or StateSync, and the application may not be up to date yet.
+This process occurs even when the node is catching up to reach the latest block heights through state sync or block sync , and the application may not be up to date yet.
 If a transaction's validity depends on the application state, it will likely be rejected by the application when received at this stage.